The Saga of Orange County’s “Pirates” - San Juan Capistrano Visitor Series Part 6

 A portrait of Hippolyte Bouchard doing his best to embody the image of pomp and confidence.
 Far from being a pirate, Bouchard wanted to exude the image of a naval officer in the popular style of the time.

 The Philippines was one of the financial centers of the Spanish Empire.
-The most prized possession of the Spanish armed merchant fleet in Manila, the Compania de Manila, was a Manila Galleon.
-For 250 years, Manila Galleons (or Manila ships, which were frigates by the 19th century) sailed relatively undisturbed between Acapulco, Mexico, west to the Philippines where they traded gold and silver from the Americas for goods from Asia, and then sailed back to Acapulco via a northern route that took them along the coast of the Californias.
+The most prized possession of the Spanish armed merchant fleet in Manila, the Compania de Manila, was a Manila ship.
+For 250 years, Manila ships (often referred to as Manila Galleons, but frigates by the 19th century) sailed relatively undisturbed between Acapulco, Mexico, west to the Philippines where they traded gold and silver from the Americas for goods from Asia, and then sailed back to Acapulco via a northern route that took them along the coast of the Californias.
 One or two ships sailed this route each year from about 1565 until 1815.
 A Manila ship would have been a very high prize on Bouchard’s list of potential targets in the Pacific.
-The problem for Bouchard was that the last Manila ship sailed 2 years before he set sail to attempt to capture one, a fact that would later come to disappoint him.
+The problem for Bouchard was that the last Manila ship sailed two years before he set sail to attempt to capture one, a fact that would later come to disappoint him.

 Eastward To The Pacific